 In 1948, the Engineering Division of the Association of Land Grant Colleges and Universities compiled the dollar value of research conducted at 24 state-supported engineering experiment stations.
 Georgia Tech placed first in the South and second nationally, behind Purdue.

 Back on Georgia Tech's North Avenue campus, EES' chronic lack of space was somewhat mitigated with yet another addition to the Research Building.
 The entire structure was renamed for Atlanta dentist Thomas Hinman, whose memorial foundation's contribution had made the new construction possible.
 This gift allowed EES to have state-of-the-art research facilities and facilitated rapid growth.

 The occasion was soon followed by another milestone: EES research income topped $1 million for the first time.
 It would double within five years.

 The onset of the Cold War and the Korean conflict triggered a massive and sustained influx of federal research dollars to universities across the country.
 EES' share included a number of US Department of Defense contracts, many of them highly sensitive, related to:

 - Microwave propagation

 - Microwave optics

-The projects solidified EES' national reputation for innovative problem solving, particularly in the fields of radar and the application of microwave technology.
-More important, they established its future course of a substantial reliance on national security contracts.
+The projects solidified EES' national reputation for innovative problem-solving, particularly in the fields of radar and the application of microwave technology.
+More importantly, they established its future course of a substantial reliance on national security contracts.